Objectives & Outcomes

 Within a few years of graduation, our Bachelor of Science in Computer Science graduates are expected to:

-- Practice in a computing-related profession and/or pursue advanced studies in computing or a related discipline,
+- Practice in a computing-related profession and/or pursue advanced studies,

-- Function ethically as responsible professionals with the ability to progress within their organizations, and
+- Function as responsible professionals with the ability to progress within their organizations, and

 - Pursue professional development through continuing education and/or participation in computing oriented events and organizations.

 Bachelor of Science in Computer Science graduates of Texas Tech University should attain the following student outcomes

 - An ability to apply knowledge of computing and mathematics appropriate to the program's student outcomes and to the discipline

 - An ability to analyze a problem, and identify and define the computing requirements appropriate to its solution

 - An ability to design, implement, and evaluate a computer-based system, process, component, or program to meet desired needs